RJauslin/WaveSampling/cran-comments.md

 ## Test environments
-* Windows 10, R-release (R 4.1.3) (local),
+* Windows 10, R-release (R 4.2.0) (local),

 ## R CMD check results

-- R-release (R 4.1.3) : There were no ERRORs, WARNINGs or NOTEs.
+- R-release (R 4.2.0) : There were no ERRORs, WARNINGs or NOTEs.

 ## rhub

-- Fedora Linux, R-devel, clang, gfortran
+- Fedora Linux, R-devel, clang, gfortran no ERRORs or WARNINGs : one note:
-  PREPERROR
+  * checking installed package size ...
+NOTE installed size is  5.1Mb sub-directories of 1Mb or more: libs   4.9Mb
-- Ubuntu Linux 20.04 LTS, R-release, GCC
+- Ubuntu Linux 20.04 LTS, R-release, GCC no ERRORs or WARNINGs : one note:
-  PREPERROR
+  * checking installed package size ...
+NOTE installed size is  5.1Mb sub-directories of 1Mb or more: libs   4.9Mb
 - Debian Linux, R-devel, GCC ASAN/UBSAN
-  PREPERROR
+  OK: There were no ERRORs, WARNINGs or NOTEs.
 - Windows Server 2022, R-devel, 64 bit
-  There were no ERRORs, WARNINGs,
+  OK: There were no ERRORs, WARNINGs or NOTEs.
-  One note :
-  * checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-    'lastMiKTeXException'